 Topical treatments for photoaged skin

 Treatment begins with preventive efforts Prevention The skin may respond to sunlight with chronic (eg, dermatoheliosis [photoaging], actinic keratosis) or acute (eg, photosensitivity, sunburn) changes.
 The sun emits a wide range of electromagnetic... read more to minimize UV light exposure—avoiding the sun and tanning beds and wearing protective clothing and sunscreen.

-Various combination therapies, including chemical peels, 5-fluorouracil (5-FU), topical α-hydroxy acids, imiquimod, photodynamic therapy, and tretinoin, have been used to reduce carcinogenic changes and improve the cosmetic appearance of chronically sun-damaged skin.
-These therapies are often effective in ameliorating superficial skin changes (eg, coarse and fine wrinkles, irregular pigmentation, sallowness, roughness, minor laxity) but have a much less pronounced effect on deeper changes (eg, telangiectasias).
-Many ingredients are used in OTC cosmetic products without significant evidence that they improve chronic changes of the skin caused by sunlight.
+Various combination therapies, including chemical peels, 5-fluorouracil (5-FU), topical alpha-hydroxy acids, imiquimod, photodynamic therapy, and tretinoin, have been used to reduce precancerous changes and improve the cosmetic appearance of chronically sun-damaged skin.
+These therapies are often effective in ameliorating superficial skin changes (eg, fine wrinkles, irregular pigmentation, sallowness, roughness, minor laxity) but have a much less pronounced effect on deeper changes (eg, telangiectasias).
+Many ingredients are used in over-the-counter cosmetic products without significant evidence that they improve chronic changes of the skin caused by sunlight.

 |Adrucil, Carac, Efudex, Fluoroplex, Tolak